skompc/FreeLiberatorDx2/README.md

 By default the Game server will run on port 8000, the Asset server will run on port 3000, and the proxy will run on port 8080.
 If you wish to change the ports the servers will use, the lines to do so are in the top of gameServer.js, assetServer.js, and proxyServer.js for the game, asset, and proxy commands respectively.
 Make sure that the game and asset ports are the same in both their respective files AND proxyServer.js if you plan on using the proxy command!

-# If You Use An Android Phone:
-~~Install the modded APK onto your phone~~ The Server now supports the original APK with mitm patches.
-Install that instead!
-(Check the FAQ for a video on YouTube on how to mod it).

-Make sure your phone is on the same network as your pc (or whatever is hosting the proxy and servers).

-Set your phones proxy settings to [pc's IP]:[whatever port the proxy server is running on].

-Visit <code>http://dx2.local</code> and click download.

-Install the certificate through your phone's settings as a CA certificate (google it if you need help).

-Run the game!

-# If You Use An Android Emulator:
-~~Install the modded apk onto the emulator~~ The Server now supports the original APK with mitm patches.
-Install that instead! (methods vary)

-Run "adb devices"

-It should return something like:

-    List of devices attached
-    127.0.0.1:58526 device

-Run the following:

-    adb -s [device_to_connect_to] shell settings put global http_proxy [PC_IP_on_network]:[proxy_port]"

-For example, if my PC is on IP 192.168.0.136 and my proxy is on port 8001, then I would run:

-    adb -s 127.0.0.1:58526 shell settings put global http_proxy 192.168.0.136:8001

-Visit <code>cert.pem/certs/index.html</code> and click download.

-Install the certificate through your emulator's settings as a CA certificate (google it).

-Run the game!

 # Known bugs

 1. The party doesn't seem to display right unless you go to "party" then "demons" before entering a mission.
 You only need to do this once per app launch.